 CITY GUIDE

-With its multi-millennial history, museums, monuments and historic buildings, churches, theaters and nature trails, Spoleto offers visitors multiple possibilities to spend a stay immersed in art, culture, nature and sports.
-Strolling through the alleys of the historic center, visiting the places of art and walking the paths that branch out in the surroundings of the town, one is immersed in an atmosphere rich in history and beauty.
+With its thousand-year history, museums, monuments and historic buildings, churches, theaters and nature trails, Spoleto offers the visitor multiple possibilities to spend a stay immersed in art, culture, nature and sport.
+Walking through the alleys of the historic center, visiting places of art and following the paths that branch off around the town, you are immersed in an atmosphere rich in history and beauty.

 The Theaters